jessewzhong/mathcycle/README.md

 **Currently Working on:** implementing practice module of profile

-###Bugfixes as of 2/10/19
+## Bugfixes as of 2/10/19
--correct/incorrect message not resetting
+* correct/incorrect message not resetting
--scrollbar images highligh upon spam-clicking
+* scrollbar images highligh upon spam-clicking
--user practice status not updating
+* user practice status not updating

 ## Compatibility
  Chrome desktop compatibility is live; I am working on Firefox, IE, Safari, etc. Mobile compatibility not optimizied.
 ## Author